ryanxgraham/FEND-LandingPage/README.md

 ## Content

 This project has some HTML and CSS styling to display an interactive Landing Page.
+The logic for the dynamic content is built in JavaScript.

 ## Implementation